How to Enable Application Performance Monitoring¶

 Note: For security reasons, DataKit's HTTP service is bound to localhost:9529

 by default.
-If you wish to enable external network access, you can edit conf.d/datakit.conf
+If you want to allow external access, edit conf.d/datakit.conf

 and change listen